 STATION 11RD014: A long-term monitoring station 3 miles southwest of Fertile.
 Met or surpassed the threshold, a score of 47 or higher, during the five most recent samplings: one in 2022, two in 2021, one each in 2018 and 2016.
 The 2022 score was 68.
-That year's sample produced 721 fish appeared consistently, and the overall number of fish has increased.
-From 2011 to 2023, the Steininger number of overall species recorded increased from 16 to 21.
+That year's sample produced 721 fish

 "The fish community results and composition in the Fertile area seem to be much improved compared to 2011.
-Our recent samples have documented several including minnow species.
+Our recent samples have documented several larger migratory species that we expect to see in a healthy river of this size," Steininger said.

+"It's not sturgeon, so it's not going to get quite the same attention, but it's still a really cool thing that you now have these fish moving this far upriver.
+And it's a direct result of work that they've been doing," Steininger said of including minnow species.
 White suckers were most numerous (213 sampled) followed by smallmouth bass (98 sampled).
 Other large-bodied fish included in the sample: 13 silver redhorse, 10 golden redhorse, four shorthead redhorse.